 Aircraft Use Policy.
 We have an Aircraft Use Policy to carefully manage use of our aviation assets in a manner that best meets the goals of improving senior management's effectiveness and availability.
 Under this policy, members of the Board, executive management, and key employees that are approved by our CEO may, from time to time, utilize our Company aircraft for business and personal use.
-Priority for the use of the Company aircraft is chosen on the basis of the business purpose containing the greatest benefit for our Company and is determined by our CEO or his designee.
-The aggregate incremental costs for certain use by our NEOs of our Company aircraft are reported in the "All Other Compensation" column of the Summary Compensation Table.
+Priority for the use of the Company aircraft is chosen on the basis of the business purpose containing the greatest benefit for our Company aircraft are reported in the "All Other Compensation" column of the Summary Compensation Table.